dh4gan/basic-python-classes/README.md

 2. counter.py - a script showing you how to use if statements and loops, and how to import a module
 3. sequences.py - a script showing you how to manipulate datasets (lists, tuples, strings and dictionaries)
 4. filecheck.py - a script showing basic file reading and writing, as well as exceptions (i.e. how to catch your own mistakes)
+5. plotting.py - a script showing how to use numpy and matplotlib to read data and make plots
-5.  flocking.py - a script that runs a flocking simulation, using object oriented programming (objects defined in boid.py and vector.py)
+6. flocking.py - a script that runs a flocking simulation, using object oriented programming (objects defined in boid.py and vector.py)

 This should be enough to begin basic Python programming.
-It's definitely worth checking out the numpy and matplotlib modules to find all sorts of functions that you'll never have to write to do all kinds of scientific programming.
+It's definitely worth checking out the numpy and matplotlib modules to find all sorts of functions (that you'll never have to write yourself!) to do all kinds of scientific programming.